scaleflex/filerobot-php-library/readme.md

     }
 }
 ```
-# Usage
+## Usage
+### Files operations
-List or search files (Lists all files in your Filerobot container.
-You can search by providing a search string.
-Can be recursive.)
+#### List or search files
+Lists all files in your Filerobot container.
+You can alternatively search by providing a search string.
+Can be recursive.
 ``` php
 return $this->filerobot->list_file('/api-demo');
 ```